rblack42/math-magik/rst/devnotes/01-create-gh-repo.rst

 Navigate to their website and click on the :menuselection:`sign up` button on the page.
-You will need to come up with a suitable user name (mine is **rblack42**) and provide a password and a valid ema1l address.
+You will need to come up with a suitable user name (mine is **rblack42**) and provide a password and a valid email address.
 Once your account is active, you will have a home page on |GH| that you can reach by navigating to |GH| like
 so: